clearlinux/swupd-client/docs/swupd.1.rst

    not supported by your version of ``swupd``, you should subtract ``1`` from the number and try again until it succeeds.

--  ``-f, --force``

-   Forces completion of swupd beyond critical failures.
-This may ignore filesystem errors, configuration errors and other errors which are considered fatal, and could damage an installation if not addressed properly.

 -  ``-S, --statedir={path}``

    Specify an alternate swupd state directory.
 Normally ``swupd`` uses